rizvee1982/obsidian2epub/README.md

 ## Markdown File Format

-Your markdown files should include YAML frontmatter with the following fields:
+Your markdown files should include YAML frontmatter with the following fields, based on the standard Obsidian Web Sli:
 ```yaml
 ---
 title: Article Title